 If you're confident that you'll stay in your new apartment for a while, consider signing a lease for a two-year term, if it's available.
 Although you'll lose the flexibility of being able to leave without breaking your lease after 12 months if things don't work out, committing to a two-year term has its benefits.

 Perhaps the greatest benefit is rent control.
-Even if your landlord wants to raise your rent at your next renewal, he'll have to wait 24 months before doing so, instead of just 12.
+Even if your landlord wants to raise your rent at your next renewal, he or she will have to wait 24 months before doing so, instead of just 12.
 The savings may be significant if you're in an economy where rents are expected to climb.

-Another benefit of a longer lease is peace of mind.
-You'll know that you're set in your new home for at least two years.
+Another benefit of a longer lease is the peace of mind.
+You'll know that you are set in your new home for at least two years.
 Since your landlord won't have an opportunity to choose not to renew your lease in 12 months, you can stay for 24 months (short of getting evicted for nonpayment of rent or other serious lease violations).

 In some cases, you may also be able to save money by signing a two-year lease.
 Finding renters and refreshing an apartment after a renter leaves is costly and time-consuming for landlords.
 If you're willing to sign a two-year lease, you may be able to negotiate with the landlord for a lower monthly rent.
 After all, you're guaranteeing that rental income for two years, so the landlord doesn't have the risk of a vacancy during that period.